deckhouse/deckhouse/modules/030-cloud-provider-aws/docs/FAQ.md

 ## How to configure access to Amazon ECR repository on cluster Nodes

-{% alert level="warning" %}
-The token issued by the `aws ecr get-login-password` command is new every time and valid for 12 hours.
-Bashible does a full run every 4 hours because of this containerd-deckhouse.service will reload at these times.
-{% endalert %}

 1. Need to set permissions to read images in [Repository policies](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-policies.html).

 ```json